 Minimalism and modernity

-Born in Guangzhou to a prominent banking family, raised in Hong Kong and Shanghai and educated at MIT and the Harvard Graduate School of Design, the now-legendary Pei was also the creator of the John F. Kennedy Library in Boston and the East Building of the National Gallery of Art and the Chinese embassy complex in Washington.
+Born in Guangzhou to a prominent banking family, raised in Hong Kong and Shanghai and educated at the Massachusetts Institute of Technology and the Harvard Graduate School of Design, the now-legendary Pei was also the creator of the John F. Kennedy Library in Boston and the East Building of the National Gallery of Art and the Chinese embassy complex in Washington.
 He also designed the Rock and Roll Hall of Fame in Ohio, Dallas City Hall, Place Ville-Marie in Montreal, Miho Museum in Kyoto and the Museum of Islamic Art in Qatar.

 Pei is particularly celebrated for his thoroughly modernist style, combining traditional architectural elements with minimalist designs of geometric patterns as simple as circles, squares, cubes and triangles.
 As per the Louvre, he often worked glass pyramids into his projects.